 Alexander Shaw REME

-Royal Electrical and Mechanical Engineers will be offered in Warwick
+Royal Electrical and Mechanical Engineers, was offered on behalf

 Alexander Shaw was born in Blythwood, Glasgow on 16th May 1957.